-Aspects KPI Disclosure Section/ Explanation Mandatory Di sclosure Req uirement Governance Structure - A statement from the board containing the following elements: 1. a disclosure of the board's oversight of ESG issues; 2. the board's ESG management approach and strategy, including the process used to evaluate, prioritise and manage material ESG-related issues (including risks to the issuer's businesses); and 3. how the board reviews progress made against ESG-related goals and targets with an explanation of how they relate to the issuer's businesses.
-Joint Statement on Oversight and Management of Environmental, Social and Governance Issues Reporting Principles - A description of, or an explanation on, the application of the following Reporting Principles (Materiality, Quantitative, Consistency) in the preparation of the ESG report.
-About this Report Performance Tables Reporting Boundary - A narrative explaining the reporting boundaries of the ESG report and describing the process used to identify which entities or operations are included in the ESG report.
-If there is a change in the scope, the issuer should explain the difference and reason for the change.
-About this Report Environmenta al A1: Emissions General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non- hazardous waste.
-Climate Resilience Resource Management There were no significant fines or non- monetary sanctions for non-compliance with environmental laws and regulations that had a significant impact on the Group during the reporting period.
+Aspects Aspects KPI Disclosure Section/ Explanation Mandatory Dis sclosure Req uirement Governance Structure - A statement from the board containing the following elements: a disclosure of the board's oversight of ESG issues; the board's ESG management approach and strategy, including the process used to evaluate, prioritise and manage material ESG-related issues (including risks to the issuer's businesses); and how the board reviews progress made against ESG-related goals and targets with an explanation of how they relate to the issuer's businesses.
+Joint Statement on Oversight and Management of Environmental, Social and Governance Issues Reporting Principles About this Report Performance Tables Reporting Boundary About this Report Environmenta l A1: Emissions General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste.
+Climate Resilience Resource Management There were no significant fines or non-monetary sanctions for non- compliance with environmental laws and regulations that had a significant impact on the Group during the reporting period.
 KPI A1.1 The types of emissions and respective emissions data.
 Performance Tables - Environmental Air emissions including SOx, NOx and PM are not considered significant in our operations.
 KPI A1.2 Direct (Scope 1) and energy indirect (Scope 2) greenhouse gas emissions (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
 Performance Tables - Environmental KPI A1.3 Total hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
+Performance Tables - Environmental KPI A1.4 Total non-hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
 Performance Tables - Environmental